-(Amended by Ordinance No. 185304, effective June 1, 2012.)
+(Amended by Ordinance Nos.
+185304 and 189462, effective May 17, 2019).
 The Portland Bureau of Emergency Management shall consist of the Director and such other employees as the Council may provide.
-The Director shall be immediately responsible to the Mayor and, thereafter, to the City Council.
+The Director shall be immediately responsible to the Mayor or its commissioner-in-charge if other than the Mayor, and, thereafter, to the City Council.